-Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
+Each spring, a nationwide student arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

-The Artistic Discovery Contest is open to all high school students in the 10th District.
+The Artistic Discovery Contest is open to all high school and middle school students in the 10th District.
 The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nationwide.

 The last day to submit an entry for this year's competition is Friday, April 27, 2018.